sr99622/Cayenue/README.md

 Events triggered by the YOLO detector are stored as images that can be linked to the Video library.
 Simply double click the picture to start the timelime playback.
 Specific time points in video files can be accessed using the search tool.
 Important functions have associated key bindings for mouseless operation.

-<h3>Expand Your Horizon</h3>
+<h3>Expand The Horizon</h3>

-Open source software written in Python with the permissive Apache license gives you the ability to craft your own algorithms for advanced usage.
+Open source software written in Python with permissive Apache license affords the ability to craft custom algorithms for advanced usage.

 ## Operation